Welcome to your Creative Cloud membership! Get started managing your account, payments, and apps. Here’s how.

 Using the Creative Cloud desktop app, you can install and update apps, sync files and fonts, find stock images and creative assets, share your creative work with others, and edit preferences such as language setting.
 See Use the Creative Cloud desktop app to manage your apps and services.

-If you are trying to set up Creative Cloud on a new computer, see Download and install Creative Cloud apps.
+If you want to set up Creative Cloud on a new computer, see How do I install and use Creative Cloud apps on a new computer?

 If you are signed in to Creative Cloud on two computers and want to sign in on another, sign out on one of the first two.